Live It Up (Isley Brothers album): Reception

 The album spawned hit singles such as the title track, which topped at number eight on the US R&B charts, while another single, "Midnight Sky", was also a top ten R&B success, while both songs received some modest play on the pop and rock stations.
 The album's ballads including their slower rendition of Todd Rundgren's hit, "Hello It's Me", which was their only cover on the album, became popular alongside the folk rock influenced ballad, "Brown Eyed Girl" (not to be confused with Van Morrison's song of the same title).

 The album track, "Need a Little Taste of Love", was later covered by The Doobie Brothers, while their version of "Hello It's Me" was covered by neo soul duo Groove Theory and was partially interpolated in Whitney Houston's single, "One of Those Days".
 Another track, "Ain't I Been Good to You", would be sampled by UGK on the track "One Day".
 Live It Up peaked at number 14 on the US pop albums chart and number-one on the R&B albums chart, making it their first number-one R&B album.
 It was certified platinum by the Recording Industry Association of America (RIAA), selling a million copies.

+Marv Hohman of DownBeat praised the album and claimed that "the Isleys have delivered the finest effort in their career."